 This property can provide some assistance in creating and keeping connectors orthogonal (all lines vertical or horizontal).
 Guided provides adequate help for most cases.
-Automated is more extensive (see Orthogonal Connectors on page 100).

 Connector Properties: Line

 Use the Line tab of the Connector Properties dialog box to view and edit the appearance of the line that is drawn along the connector's path.